 By nature, I believe we as humans are caring and kind.
 We like to help and be there for others when they celebrate and when they go through tragedy.
 For example, we buy gifts when people have babies, get married, retire and reach other various milestones.
 And we bring food when others suffer the loss of a loved one or lose everything in a natural disaster.
 We sit close to those who are suffering from a terrible disease like cancer, in the midst of grief or going through a divorce.
 That’s how we love, comfort, support, and uplift.

-Loving and caring for others who continue to face many of life’s celebrations and trials has become difficult during the COVID-19 pandemic.
+Loving and caring for others who continue to face many of life’s celebrations and trials has become difficult since the pandemic.
 Our hearts begin to hurt because of the weddings we miss and the families we can’t mourn alongside.
 We grieve over the showers we can’t attend and the relief efforts we are limited in assisting after natural disasters.

 The core of our humanity seems to be stripped away from us because of the need to quarantine and stay safe and healthy.
 Sometimes, if you’re like me, you begin to wonder, is it worth it?
 Is what I’m giving up to “stay healthy” worth it?
 What’s the point of being a friend when you can’t do all those things that friends do?
 I don’t want to miss the birth of my cousin’s baby or the funeral of my neighbor’s son.
 What do I do?